Treating Skin With Retinoids: Tretinoin Before And After

 Retinoids are vitamin A derivatives that have a multitude of positive benefits to the skin.
 They’re now widely used in both prescription and over-the-counter skincare.

-Retinoids help speed up the rate of skin cell turnover – stimulating it to regenerate and shed dead skin cells, unclog pores and build collagen.
-Tretinoin – also known as retinoic acid – is one of the most-researched retinoids on the market.
+Retinoids help speed up the rate of skin cell turnover, to regenerate and shed dead skin cells, unclog pores and build collagen.
+Tretinoin, also known as retinoic acid, is one of the most-researched retinoids on the market.

 What does Tretinoin do for the skin?

 Not only does tretinoin have robust evidence to support its efficacy, it also benefits from being a multitasker for the skin.
-Which is why many Dermatica customers with different skin types and concerns might have some percentage of this retinoid in their personalised formulas.
+Which is why many Dermatica customers with different skin types and concerns may have retinoid in their personalised formulas.

 Tretinoin for ageing

-First up, we prescribe topical tretinoin for photodamaged skin experiencing signs of premature or accelerated ageing.
-Used regularly, it can reduce the appearance of fine lines and facial wrinkles, fade age spots, improve skin texture and elasticity and boost collagen production for firmness.
+First up, we prescribe topical tretinoin for skin experiencing signs of premature or accelerated ageing.
+Used regularly, it can reduce the appearance of facial fine lines and wrinkles, fade dark spots, improve skin texture, elasticity and firmness.
 (1)

 Tretinoin for hyperpigmentation

-Increasing cell turnover causes the skin to exfoliate – which removes the damaged, hyperpigmented cells caused by UV exposure or hormonal changes.
+Increasing cell turnover causes the skin to exfoliate, which sheds the damaged, hyperpigmented cells resulting from UV exposure, inflammation or hormonal changes.
 What’s then revealed is the healthy, even-toned skin underneath.

 What can I expect when I start using tretinoin?

 Remember to be patient when embarking on your own tretinoin journey.
-At the beginning, your skin may become red, flaky, dry and tight.
-And if you’ve got acne – you could even see an increase in acne breakouts (also known as skin purging) before it gets better.
-These side effects are entirely normal – and will ease as your skin learns to tolerate the treatment.
+At the beginning, your skin may become mildly red, flaky, dry and tight.
+And if you’ve got acne, you could even see an increase in acne breakouts (also known as skin purging) before it gets better.
+These side effects are common – and should ease as your skin learns to tolerate the treatment.

 How long does it take for tretinoin to show results?

-Some people begin to notice an improvement in their skin after two to four weeks.
-In others it can take up to four months of consistent treatment to see results.
+For acne, most people begin to notice an improvement in their skin around six to eight weeks of treatment However, it can take up to four months of consistent treatment to see full results.
 You can read our comprehensive timeline for seeing retinoid results here.

 Hyperpigmentation

-For hyperpigmentation, post-inflammatory hyperpigmentation (PIH) and melasma our customers usually see visible results within 12 weeks.
-It’s worth noting that UV exposure can cause dark spots and acne scars to worsen, and making it take longer to see results.
-That’s why wearing broad-spectrum sunscreen with an SPF 30+ like our SPF50 Photodamage Defence Sunscreen every day is essential.
+For hyperpigmentation, post-inflammatory hyperpigmentation (PIH) and melasma, our customers usually see visible results within 12 weeks.
+It’s worth noting that UV exposure can cause dark spots and acne scars to worsen.
+That’s why wearing broad-spectrum sunscreen of at least SPF 30 like our SPF50 Photodamage Defence Sunscreen every day is essential.
 (2)

 Skin ageing